 Here’s an easy one…

 Start by checking out one of our free-to-use templates.
-We’ve got an example in the preview below:
+Click the banner below to check out our 40-question general knowledge quiz!

-Alternatively, you can check out any of the templates here and download them for free…
+⭐ Alternatively, you can check out any of the templates in our ever-growing template library.
+All available to download and use for free!

-In the editor you have free range to change whatever you want about the quiz.
+In the AhaSlides editor, you have free range to change whatever you want about the quiz.
 Here are a few ideas specifically for virtual year-end parties in 2021:

 - Add questions or entire rounds about your staff.